kaloyan-marinov/journal-keeper/README.md

 1. recall the values for `"rootDir"` and `"outDir"` that are specified in the `tsconfig.json` file

-2. recognize that the `src` folder contains a(n admittedly minimal) software project, which is written in valid TypeScript
+2. recognize that the `src` folder contains a(n admittedly small) software project, which is written in valid TypeScript; uses Koa.js and SQLite; and includes a test suite

     ```
-    $ ll src/
+    $ tree src/
-    total 8
-    drwxr-xr-x   3 <user>  <group>    96B Apr  7 07:58 ./
-    drwxr-xr-x  11 <user>  <group>   352B Apr  7 08:13 ../
-    -rw-r--r--   1 <user>  <group>   195B Apr  7 08:13 server.ts
+    src/
+    ├── entities.ts
+    ├── migration
+    │   └── 1618138069642-createUsersTable.ts
+    └── server.ts

+    1 directory, 3 files
     ```

 3. the ways of running the project can be broken down into two categories

     (a) without re-starting the project when changes are made

-      - (approach a.1): first, compile the whole project by issuing `$ ./node_modules/.bin/tsc`, which is going to create a `dist` folder containing JavaScript files (as the result result of the compilation process); second, run the compiled project by issuing `$ node dist/server.js`
+      - (approach a.1): first, compile the whole project by issuing `$ ./node_modules/.bin/tsc`, which is going to create a `dist` folder containing JavaScript files (as the result result of the compilation process) as well as an `ormconfig.js` file; second, run the compiled project by issuing `$ NODE_ENV=production node dist/server.js`

       - (approach a.2): directly run the whole project by issuing `$ ./node_modules/.bin/ts-node src/server.ts` or `$ npm run serve`